bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/docs/index.md

 Congratulations.

-You now have a fully encrypted, Full-Mesh VPN Overlay Network that should work with your Servers and VM’s anywhere they are located whether in-house, inter-divisions, or inter-Cloud to interconnect LXD Virtual Machines & LXD Containers.
+You now have a fully encrypted, Full-Mesh VPN Overlay Network that should work with your Servers and VM anywhere they are located whether in-house, inter-divisions, or inter-Cloud to interconnect LXD Virtual Machines & LXD Containers.

-Now your Applications and Users in any location can easily access Distributed Applications and Databases etc anywhere in the Internet with CIAB’s MESH VPN.
+Now your Applications and Users in any location can easily access Distributed Applications and Databases etc anywhere in the Internet with CIAB MESH VPN.

 ### Appendix 1